MadsSRasmussen/blog/web-components/using-web-components.md

 ```

 Firstly a _static getter `tag`_ is declared, followed by a _static initialization block_ in which the component is registered via the `register` method of the `Component` class.

+### Attatching html, css and js

+In order for our components to have any content we will need to specify some _html_, possibly som _css_ and some additional _JavaScript_ functionality.

+The _JavaScript_ part is easy - since we extended the `HTMLElement` class in our original `Component` class, we have access to the necessary api's directly in our subclass.

+The _html_ and _css_ parts are a bit more tricky to implement in a neat fashion...

+There are a lot of different approaches to this - the most common of which is having both the _css_ and _html_ in the _JavaScript_ file.
+There are definetly advantages to having all the component code in a single file, but one will miss out on syntax highlighting and creating complex components can be cluttered in a single file - this will not cut it for our cutting edge little framework!

+Instead we will use an approach where each component is represented via 3 different files:

+- A `template.html` file containing the actual html of the component
+- A `styles.css` file containg the css styles of the component
+- And an `index.js` file containing the `Component` class